 ASH shall have discretionary authority to interpret the terms and conditions of the Subrogation and Reimbursement provisions and make determinations or construction which is not arbitrary and capricious and protects the interests of the ASH membership as a whole.
 ASH's determination will be final and conclusive.

 3. THERAPY

-Therapists are treated as Specialists under the ASH sharing levels.
+Therapist visits are not shareable under the ASH sharing levels.